 Call For Papers and Session Proposals

-Faculty of Law and and Paul-Andre Crepeau Centre for Private and Comparative Law, McGill University, Montreal - Stateless Law?
+Faculty of Law and Quebec Research Centre of Private and Comparative Law, McGill University, Montreal - Stateless Law?
 The Future of the Discipline

 THEMES: Some of the themes which we expect to be covered include: How do globalization and legal pluralism affect our understanding of law, legal education or both?
 In its interaction with other disciplines, how does law preserve its disciplinary identity?
 Can a renewed understanding of particular fields of law shed light on our evolving understanding of the discipline?
 How is the teaching and research of basic private law-contracts, civil wrongs, property, the law of persons-affected by the increasingly transnational and transdisciplinary focus of legal scholarship?